carmonalab/.github/profile/README.md

 * [ProjecTILs](https://github.com/carmonalab/ProjecTILs): reference-based analysis framework, *1)* select or build your *reference map*, *2)* project new data into the map without altering it.
 Then *3)* obtain high-resolution subtype classifications, *4)* explore how cell states in projected data deviate from the reference, and optionally, *5)* upgrade your reference to include novel cell states.

 * [STACAS](https://github.com/carmonalab/STACAS): accurate integration (batch-effect correction) of single-cell transcriptomics data.
 Especially designed to integrate datasets with strong cell type unbalance.
 It can take advantage of prior knowledge to guide semi-supervised integration.
+To assess quality of integration, [scIntegrationMetrics](https://github.com/carmonalab/scIntegrationMetrics) provides multiple metrics.

 * [SPICA](https://spica.unil.ch/): web portal to explore our immune cell reference maps and to project into them your own data